Cubs vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and Luis Arraez will be among the star attractions when the Chicago Cubs play the Miami Marlins on Sunday at 12:05 PM ET, at LoanDepot park.
+Cody Bellinger and the Chicago Cubs will take the field at Wrigley Field against the Miami Marlins and Luis Arraez on Friday.

-The favored Cubs have -150 moneyline odds to win against the underdog Marlins, who are listed at +125.
-The over/under for the contest is set at 8 runs.
+The favored Cubs have -165 moneyline odds against the underdog Marlins, who are listed at +135.

 Cubs vs. Marlins Odds & Info